dgwyther/HES_toolbox/README.md

 3. Voila!

 ## Main files
-- `reportSimple.py`: Run this file with `python3 reportSimple.py` to produce a simple dashboard report.
+- `reportSimpleDASH.py`: Run this file with `python3 reportSimpleDASH.py` to produce a simple dashboard report.
+View in browser at `http://127.0.0.1:8050`.
 It can be printed to PDF using the browser Print option.
+- `reportSimplePDF.py`: compile a pdf directly with `python3 reportSimplePDF.py`.
+To change compilation options (including which layout, variables to include in plots, which plots to include, title, author, captions, etc), edit the file `reportSimplePDF.py`.

 ### Credits:
 David E. Gwyther